paulspringett/bcx/README.md

 ### Contributing

-The following endpoints are implemented and tested:
+The endpoints listed under [Resources](https://github.com/paulspringett/bcx#resources) above are implemented and tested.

-* People
-* Projects
-* Todolists
-* Todos
-* Accesses

 All other endpoints still need implementing, see the official [Basecamp Next API docs](https://github.com/37signals/bcx-api) for details on what to implement.